JamesKyburz/youtube-audio-stream/README.md

 ## Usage

-Here is an example that
+Here is an example that:

 1 queries for a video by video ID
 2. Retrieves the audio via this package
 3. pipes it to `res`